aspnet/JitBench/README.md

 # Tiered Compilation Testing Demo

-In .Net Core 2.1 RC we added a new preview feature called Tiered Compilation that helps improve startup times and steady state performance.
+In .Net Core 2.1 we added a new preview feature called Tiered Compilation that helps improve startup times and steady state performance.
 This page shows how to test out the feature quickly, either on your own applications or on a sample ASP.NET MusicStore application.